bbc/tams/docs/appnotes/0019-using-flow-profiles.md

 The edit process could then process each input source in turn read the available flows and match them to the destination flows using the profile tag easily.
 If the source content has additional non standard flows then these could be ignored.

-From a flow created from a profile, it is possible to query via both profile ID and also the individual parameter of the flow that have been inheritied from the profile.
+From a flow created from a profile, it is possible to query via both profile ID and also the individual parameter of the flow that have been inherited from the profile.

 ## Multi-store working with profiles